Maximize monetization and retention with the top four subscription pricing models for 2023.

 3. If your resources are being drained, try a usage model.

 It's nearly impossible to predict how many resources each customer will use in any given month.
-If you discover your resource demands are frequently exceeding your expectations, try charging based on usage instead of fixing your pricing.
+If you discover your resource demands frequently exceed your expectations, try charging based on usage instead of fixing your pricing.
 Giving customers the ability to pay only for what they use can help you recover costs easier than increasing pricing across the board.

 4. Upsell and cross-sell when needed.

 Giving customers the ability to upgrade their accounts as they grow can help grow your customer lifetime value.
-Look for add-ons that either increase revenue or retention (or both!), and satisfy the upgrade needs of at least 30% of your customer base.
+Look for add-ons that either increase revenue or retention (or both!) and satisfy the upgrade needs of at least 30% of your customer base.